jmetzger/training-kubernetes-networking/kubernetes-networks/antrea/architecture.md

     * pod
     * namespaces
     * NetworkPolicy
+  * Implementation of Controller - API-Server
+  * Reachable over kube-api-server by implementation https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/

 ### antrea-agent

   * Runs on every pod, deployed by Daemonset ?
+  * has an endpoint running gRPC which the controller connects to

+## antctl

+  * cli for some debugging
+  * controller-mode on controller
+  * agent-mode on agent
+  * external also possible - uses kubeconfig to connect
+    * Connection is done through kube-api-server

+### Important antctl commands

 ## Reference